gustavobremo/DLmorphometric-unmixing3D/README.md

 <img src='imgs/img2.png' align="center" width=512>

-GenerateData.sh is the bash script where all the parameters can be entered for running DataGenerator.py.
+**GenerateData.sh** is the bash script where all the parameters can be entered for running **DataGenerator.py**.
 The parameters contain the following options:

 - File path for the 3D dataset.
 This patch extraction tool was designed only for the CZI file format with 3 channels, where the first and second are two different cellular markers, e.g., ch1 = CDH1 (membrane), ch2 = KI67 (nuclear), and ch3 = mixed signal (open detector).